 This week in New York at the NRF – retail’s biggest industry conference, Kirk Goldman of Toshiba Global Commerce Solutions kicked off a session, “Beyond Millenials: how to attract and retain today’s consumer”.
 In his session, he presented data from a recent study conducted by Toshiba which found that among this cohort advocacy is primarily influenced by better loyalty programs.
 But unfortunately, only 18% of today’s loyalty programs are focused on shopper retention.
 Most (44%) are focused on customer acquisition.

 Today, it’s clear that the customer experience is quickly gaining ground as the driving force behind business success.
-This trend is not abating, 2019 looks to be a big year for continued CX investment and if companies do not adapt, they should clear their desks and make way for those who do.
+These customer experience trends are not abating, 2019 looks to be a big year for continued CX investment and if companies do not adapt, they should clear their desks and make way for those who do.